 New Home Construction

 New Homes: Since 1992, we have built modest new homes for low-income home buyers.
-In May, 2023, we completed & sold our 186th home.
+In May 2025, we completed & sold our 189th home.
 Home buyers who build with us gain access to quality, professionally built homes, assistance with obtaining affordable, safe mortgage financing, and down payment assistance.
-We have contributed $9.2 million of new homes sales to our local economies (and this does not account for the increase in values these homes have made over time)!
+We have contributed over $10 million of new homes sales to our local economies (and this does not account for the increase in values these homes have made over time)!

 Mortgage Financing